livekeen/vanilla/README.md

 My default starting point for all front-end builds

 ### New here?
+1. Make sure you have Node.js installed
+2. Download Vanilla
-Download Vanilla and run `$ npm install --global gulp && npm install` in that directory to get started.
+3. run `$ npm install --global gulp && npm install` in that directory to get started.

 ### Getting Started
 1. Run `gulp` to build the project